- Windows 11 introduces a wealth of new features along with an overhauled appearance that places a greater emphasis on uniformity and efficiency.

 However, that is not all.
 The Dock-like Taskbar that was formerly located at the bottom of the screen has been moved to the middle of the screen in Windows 11, making it appear as though Microsoft is modeling its design after that of Apple.

 Was this guide useful to you?
+Did you manage to create a Windows 11 bootable USB on Mac?
 Let us know by leaving a comment in the section below and sharing your thoughts with us.
 Thanks for reading!